wp-cli/handbook/_posts/2014-04-30-survey-results.md

 **Almost 3/4 of respondents use WP-CLI actively**

 53% use WP-CLI multiple times per day, 20% use it a couple or few times per week, and 26% use it infrequently or rarely.

-Things that are faster to do in [already open] console than context-switching to WP admin.
+46% of respondents use WP-CLI interactively at the command line, 34% have incorporated it into bash scripts, and 18% are using WP-CLI with Puppet, Chef, or another provisioning system.

 **WP-CLI is largely used to install and update**